August 2, 2023

 Heated racks are one of the most underrated master bathroom design ideas, but offer extra comfort during winter, add storage space, and ensure towels are never wet.
 Keeping towels dry is useful in humid and cold weather, as it minimizes dampness and prevents mold from forming.
 Surprisingly, they are no more expensive than running a lightbulb and attach more value to homes.
-Modern touches like this can leave your accent towels in the bathroom looking better than ever.
+Modern touches like this can leave your accent towels in the primary suite looking better than ever.

 The earliest bidets were used in 17th-century France, and from then and for much of the 20th century, they were widely adopted in Europe, but not America.
 This was partly due to bathroom habits, but chiefly because American master bathroom layouts were not designed to house a toilet and bidet.
 However, just like floor heating, it's a worthwhile consideration if you are renovating.